LawTam/lawtam.github.io/README.md

 # Design Document

 ## Introduction
-This design document describes the design of Lawrence's online portfolio that will be build using React and Gatsby.
+This design document describes the design of Lawrence's online portfolio that will be built using React and Gatsby.

 ## Table of Contents
 0. Set up